python/typeshed/CONTRIBUTING.md

 maintainers.
 This ensures high quality contributions and keeps everybody on the same page.
 Avoid direct pushes to the repository.

-Maintainers should follow these rules when processing pull requests:

-* Always wait for tests to pass before merging PRs.
-* Use "[Squash and merge](https://github.com/blog/2141-squash-your-commits)" to merge PRs.
-* Delete branches for merged PRs (by maintainers pushing to the main repo).
-* If stubs for a new library are submitted, notify the library's maintainers.

 When reviewing pull requests, follow these guidelines:

 * Typing is hard.
 Try to be helpful and explain issues with the PR,